The Business PDF Guide: How to Send Sensitive Documents from Android to iPhone Quickly

 Open zapfile.ai in Chrome on Android.
 Tap the upload area, select your PDF from wherever it lives on the device — Downloads, Files, Google Drive offline, anywhere the file picker can reach.
 A transfer link generates immediately.
 Copy it, send it to the iPhone user via any channel.
 They tap the link in Safari and download.
 Done.

-The PDF transfers directly from your Android to their iPhone with no server holding a copy.
-For a sensitive PDF — a contract, a medical report, financial documents — this is meaningfully better than methods that upload to a third-party server.
-The link expires when you close the browser tab.
+The PDF is encrypted in transit (TLS) and at rest (AES-256) while staged on Cloudflare R2, then permanently deleted the moment the recipient downloads it.
+For a sensitive PDF — a contract, a medical report, financial documents — this is meaningfully better than methods that permanently store a copy.
+The link expires after the download completes.

 Time to set up: ~10 seconds (if already in WhatsApp)